khaled-11/job-finder-bot/README.md

 # Robin | Job Finder Assistant

-Facebook Messenger chatbot that help perople find jobs, and provide some help with relevant resources.
+Facebook Messenger chatbot that help people find jobs, and provide some help with relevant resources.

 # What it does & how we built it